DPassarelli/procmonest/README.md

 ## Be careful!

-You can create as many separate instances of `Procmonest` as you like; however, keep in mind that you will not be able to run multiple copies of the same child process if they are all competing for the same system resources.
+You can create as many separate instances of `Procmonrest` as you like; however, keep in mind that you will not be able to run multiple copies of the same child process if they are all competing for the same system resources.
 For example, you will not be able to run more than one HTTP server locally if they all attempt to listen on the same TCP port.

 Therefore, you should carefully plan where in the test suite you will call `start()` and `stop()` in order to avoid resource contention.

 ## Documentation

-Instances of `Procmonest` must be created using the `new` keyword.
+Instances of `Procmonrest` must be created using the `new` keyword.

 ### Constructor options